Small Business Saturday

 JOIN US FOR 28 DAYS OF SHOPPING LOCAL!

 The benefits don’t end on November 27 ... in fact this is the first day of nearly a month of discounts and deals for those who shop local in Schuyler County.
-Between November 27 and December 24, patrons can use their 28 Days of Shopping Small Passport (download available here by November 24) to continue supporting local businesses.
+Between November 27 and December 24, patrons can use their 28 Days of Shopping Small Passport (download now) to continue supporting local businesses.
 As you visit and shop at participating local businesses, ask them to stamp your passport with their unique stamp.
 Once your shop-local-shopping is complete, mail your passport to the Chamber for the chance to win a gift basket filled with products from Small Business Saturday participants!
 Every stamp you secure on your passport entitles you to one entry in the random drawing.